UnitMax/monkey-int/README.md

 # monkey-int
 Monkey language interpreter based on Thorsten Ball's [book](https://interpreterbook.com).
 Including Lexer, Parser (Operator-Precedence/Pratt Parser), an object system and a very simple tree-walking interpreter/evaluator.

+The interpreter is currently being expanded by a compiler and corresponding virtual machine (see subsequent book).

 ## Supported features

 - 64bit integers